-AFT's Remuneration Policy supports the Company to attract, retain and motivate high calibre people to achieve the Company's business objectives and create shareholder value.
+AFT's Remuneration Policy supports the Company to attract, retain and motivate high-calibre people to achieve the Company's business objectives and create shareholder value.

-The Remuneration Policy is available on the investor section of the Company's website.
+The Remuneration Policy is available in the Investor Centre on the Company's website.